 Courtney was up for the challenge.
 ‘I researched what nutrition new mums needed, plus what they lose during pregnancy.
 I wanted to make the meal nutritious for everyone but also fun for kids.’

-Courtney had several attempts at making the right meal.
-“My first vegetable Bolognese was too runny, a frittata I made was yummy but after freezing and reheating it was average.
-I also made a kumara curry but that would have been too expensive.”
+Then she got into the kitchen, where developing the perfect meal took quite a few tries.
+‘My first vegetable bolognese was too runny; a frittata I made was yummy but after freezing and reheating it was definitely average.
+I made a kumara curry, but that would have been too expensive.’

-“Depending on the family’s preference, they could add either pasta, rice or corn chips to the dish,” says Courtney.
+Another benefit of developing a vegetarian bolognese is its versatility.
+‘Depending on the family’s preference, they could add pasta, rice or corn chips to the dish,’ says Courtney.

-Nic Cronin commented, “We really appreciate all the work Courtney has done for Bellyful.
-She has been lovely to work with and her knowledge, work ethic, energy and enthusiasm truly are outstanding.”
+Nic Cronin is very impressed.
+‘We really appreciate all the work Courtney’s done for Bellyful and our families.
+She was lovely to work with, and her knowledge, work ethic, energy and enthusiasm truly are outstanding.’